- Division of Student Affairs

 The University of Florida invites our students to explore all the possibilities of how to maximize their college careers.
 Not knowing what to major in or how exactly a career path will turn out is ok; there are campus resources to help students connect the dots.
-From the Career Resource Center, where students should visit early and often, to navigating the First Year Experience, the UF family helps students make sense of their interests and show them how they fit in to their path to success.
+From the Career Connections Center, where students should visit early and often, to navigating the First Year Experience, the UF family helps students make sense of their interests and show them how they fit in to their path to success.

-The Career Resource Center (CRC) on the 1st floor of the Reitz Union provides comprehensive career exploration, career planning and job search services to UF students in all majors.
+The Career Connections Center on the 1st floor of the Reitz Union provides comprehensive career exploration, career planning and job search services to UF students in all majors.
 Students can use the center's resources throughout their entire collegiate experience.
 Individual counseling, for-credit courses, workshops, internships, cooperative education experiences and career fairs help students prepare for fulfilling careers.

 The center's career fairs are the largest in the state, attracting recruiters from hundreds of organizations who come to campus every fall and spring to hire UF candidates for internships and full-time positions.